CenturyLinkCloud/PublicKB/Blueprints/how-to-build-a-blueprint.md

 <div><strong>&nbsp;</strong>
 </div>
 <div><strong>3.
 Define Servers </strong>(optional)</div>
-<div>In this screen, define the servers that are needed to support the blueprint.&nbsp; Servers do NOT have to be defined as a blueprint could consist solely of configuration against an existing environment.</div>
+<div>In this screen, define the servers that are needed to support the blueprint.
+Servers do NOT have to be defined as a blueprint could consist solely of configuration against an existing environment.</div>
 <div>
   <ul>
     <li>Select "Add Server" option.